Frequently asked questions (FAQ)

 - How do I access the BioHPC Cloud workstations remotely?

 Remote access documentation.
-See also a
+See

-description of a VNC connection on "Access"
+also a description of a VNC connection on "Access"

 page.

-- How do I transfer files between the lab workstations and my own computer?
+- How do I transfer files between the lab workstations and my own

 Use the free FileZilla or WinSCP software if you use a Windows PC (FileZilla